saikirangurijal/cloudcentersuite/Content/Networking/loadbalancers/AzureELB/README.md

 ## Pre-Requisites
 #### CloudCenter
 - CloudCenter 5.0.1 and above
-- Knowledge on how to use CloudCenter
+- Knowledge on how to use Workload Manager

 ## Download the service bundles